 Now, this is where Hive really got its grip on the market.
 In the UK its parent company Centrica (better known as British Gas) is in a position of trust within the market, as installers and servicers of heating systems.
 When you buy Hive, one of their guys comes and installs it, and shows their customers how to use it.

 This puts Hive at a big advantage over competitors.
-While Tado is just as good a system, we found the install process laborious to sort, and once in the house, the contracted engineer didn’t know how the system worked, didn’t install one aspect, and left with a confused homeowner slightly baffled.
+While Tado is just as good a system, we found the install process laborious to sort, and once in the house, the contracted engineer didn’t know how the system worked, didn’t install one aspect, and left behind a confused and slightly baffled homeowner.

-In the US things work slightly differently.
-You get an installer from Home Advisor registered tradesmen to come to you for the install.
+In the US things work slightly differently, and you'll get an installer from Home Advisor registered tradesmen.
 It’s not quite the same level as you get in the UK, but Home Advisor’s reputation is at least something.

 How to add Hive devices